This is a foreign exchange guide to Poland, the Polish Zloty currency plus sending PLN transfers and travel tips.

-- Polish zloty exchange rates - latest info & charts.
+- Polish Zloty exchange rates - latest & historic exchange rates.

 The Polish zloty, which is subdivided into 100 groszy, has an interesting but troubled history, beginning as early as the 14th century.
 It was once replaced as Poland’s currency and later reintroduced, and has also been redenominated several times.
 In Polish, the word “zloty” means “golden”.